coolcomputery/Random-Programming-Challenges/README.md

 If there is one number, add it to the collection.
 Include duplicate numbers if they come up.

-If there are two numbers, a and b, then output into another file the amount of numbers in the collection that are between a and b, inclusive.
+If there are two numbers, a and b, then output into another file the amount of numbers in the collection that are >=a and <=b.

 All numbers in the input file are between 0 and 10^100.
 The file will have up to 100,000 lines.